General Theory for Group Resetting with Application to Avoidance: Results

-The size is essential in group resetting, as it determines the group's extreme value statistics.
-The bigger the groups, the more extreme outcomes.
+The size is essential in group resetting, as it determines the group's extreme value statistics: the bigger the groups, the more extreme the outcomes.
+As $n$ grows, this leads to a growing $\langle \zeta \rangle_s$.
+By expanding Eq.~\eqref{eq:st_sol} and using $b_n \propto \sqrt{2\ln n}$ for large $n$~\cite{fisher1928limiting,hansen2020three,cartwright1956statistical}, we find $\langle \zeta \rangle_s \propto \sqrt{\ln n}$ [Fig.~\ref{fig:stationary}(a)].
+This growth is slow.
+The opposite small-$n$ limit is relatively trivial.
 When $n=1$, the particle has nowhere to jump since there are no interactions with other particles.
 Therefore, $\langle\zeta\rangle_s = 0$.
-As $n$ grows, however, larger groups have a higher chance of reaching farther, resulting in a growing $\langle \zeta \rangle_s$.
-However, we find that it grows slowly.
-Asymptotically, we find $\langle \zeta \rangle_s \propto \sqrt{\ln n}$ (Fig.~\ref{fig:stationary}(a)), obtained by expanding Eq.~\eqref{eq:st_sol} and using $b_n \propto \sqrt{2\ln n}$ for large $n$~\cite{fisher1928limiting,hansen2020three,cartwright1956statistical}.

-Next, we studied the impact of resetting rate $r$.
+Next, we study the impact of resetting rate $r$.
 Without resetting ($r=0$), we have $\langle \zeta \rangle_s = 0$, because the effective particle simply follows the Ornstein-Uhlenbeck process.
-As $r$ grows, however, $\langle\zeta\rangle_s$ increases as shown in Fig.~\ref{fig:stationary}(b).
-The system exhibits two different scaling regimes for small and large values of $r$.
-The small-$r$ regime ($r \ll k$) can be analyzed by expanding Eq.~\eqref{eq:st_sol} and using the approximation $B(1/2, r/2k) \approx 2k/r - 2r/k$, which leads to the following linear scaling:
+As $r$ grows, however, $\langle\zeta\rangle_s$ increases [Fig.~\ref{fig:stationary}(b)].
+We note that the system exhibits two scaling regimes for small and large $r$.
+We analyze the small-$r$ regime ($r \ll k$) by expanding Eq.~\eqref{eq:st_sol} and using that $B(1/2, r/2k) \approx 2k/r - 2r/k$.
+This leads to the linear scaling: